cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/rocky_mountain_christmas_1975.md

 description = """Watched by over 65 million on its premiere, John Denver hosts a musical Holiday special with guests to coincide with his first holiday album release.
 The show takes place and is filmed in Aspen, CO inside a clear bio-dome."""

 [taxonomies]
-xmas_genres = ['Documentary', 'Music', 'Family', 'TV Movie', 'Comedy']
+xmas_genres = ['Comedy', 'Music', 'TV Movie', 'Documentary', 'Family']

 [extra]
 film_url = """https://letterboxd.com/film/rocky-mountain-christmas-1975/"""